-Camping mats: The best roll mats for festivals5th August 2018
+Camping mats: Some of the best roll mats for festivals5th August 2018

 A decent roll mat is a festival essential for me.
 You lose most of your heat through the floor, so whatever sleeping bag you’ve got, a good camping mat will make loads of difference to your temperature.
 We’ve found some of the best roll mats at the best prices for the 2018 festival season.